Kazimierz Bartel: First term in office, first government (1926)

 Bartel's new government consisted mostly of people not connected with any political parties (four of those politicians already were occupied ministerial positions).
-Bartel was described as ideologically centrist – Prime Minister's newly established office was occupied by both the right-wing leaders and left.
-Bartel himself took over the Ministry in turn, and Piłsudski the Minister of War.
+Bartel was described as ideologically centrist: Prime Minister's newly established office was occupied by both the right-wing and left-wing leaders.
+Bartel himself took over the Ministry in turn and Piłsudski the Minister of War.
 Such a system churned mainly the Polish Socialist Party, which supported the May Coup.
 On 16 May 1926, Prime Minister Bartel made a statement in which he highlighted the principles of his policies.
 Bartel stated that the cabinet took power in accordance with the law, without any prejudice to the constitutional order.
 He also called for peace, hard work and dedication to the Polish nation.
 At the same time, he promised the immediate removal of incompetent and corrupt politicians from any high posts that could negatively influence the future economic growth of the Second Polish Republic.
 Bartel's closest personal advisor in politics and diplomacy was Marshal Józef Piłsudski, who was in favour of the new minister.

 Bartel suggested that Ignacy Mościcki should become a candidate for the post of head of state (president), who was also a professor at the Lwów Polytechnic.
 Bartel's first government was one of the most active in the history of Poland; the politicians and members of parliament gathered every second day and on occasions everyday to discuss political matters.
-On 4 June 1926, Ignacy Mościcki was elected the president of the Second Polish Republic and subsequently Bartel resigned along with the entire cabinet, however, soon after being appointed President Mościcki designated him again to become Prime Minister.
+On 4 June 1926, Ignacy Mościcki was elected the president of the Second Polish Republic, and Bartel resigned along with the entire cabinet, but soon after being appointed, President Mościcki designated him again to become prime minister.